uidaholib/oral-history-collections-template/pages/about.md

 ## About the Collection

-The *Other Faces, Other Lives: Asian Americans in Idaho* video project includes interviews of eight Asian-American families, specifically Chinese, Japanese, and Filipino, on their lives and experiences in Idaho.
+The *Other Faces, Other Lives: Asian Americans in Idaho* video project includes interviews of eight Asian American families, specifically Chinese, Japanese, and Filipino, on their lives and experiences in Idaho.
+The written materials detail the production of the work, such as <a href="/digital/otherfaces/items/otherfaces051.html">interview questions</a>, <a href="/digital/otherfaces/items/otherfaces049.html">outlines</a> and <a href="/digital/otherfaces/items/otherfaces042.html">press releases</a>, and the video elements are excerpts of the full documentary, which is embedded on the <a href="/digital/otherfaces/#maincontent">home page</a>.

 The project was sponsored by the Palouse Asian American Association of Moscow/Pullman and a grant from the Ethnic Heritage Committee of the Idaho Centennial Commission.
-The interviews cover how their families moved to Idaho, their experiences of being Asian-Americans in Idaho, if they faced discrimination or prejudice, questions regarding their cultural identities, and changes they see to the Asian-American experience in Idaho.
+The interviews cover how their families moved to Idaho, their experiences of being Asian Americans in Idaho, if they faced discrimination or prejudice, questions regarding their cultural identities, and changes they see to the Asian American experience in Idaho.
 The project resulted in the publication and release of the film *Other Faces, Other Lives: Asian Americans in Idaho" on VHS and local broadcasting programs.

 {% include feature/image.html objectid="otherfaces045" %}